spec-dev/allo/guides/Writing-Live-Objects.md

 ![](https://dbjzhg7yxqn0y.cloudfront.net/ehf3.png)

+### Additional Event Decorators

+#### `@OnAllEvents()`

+Sometimes multiple event handlers end up indexing data in the exact same way, which can lead to duplicate logic.
+To consolidate this shared logic, you can add a new class method decorated with `@OnAllEvents()` that will run _before_ all of your other event handlers — more specifically, it will run before steps 1 and 2 in the [event handler flow](#order-of-operations) diagram above.

+Doing this is completely optional, but can come in handy.
+[Example of a Live Object that does this](../ProgramAccount/spec.ts).

 ## Call Handlers

 Sometimes a contract event doesn't contain all of the data you need to properly index a Live Object.
 In some cases, data that's missing from an event actually exists, instead, inside the inputs or outputs of a contract function call.
 Luckily, Spec has call handlers for this exact reason.